mvanetten/AddIt87/README.md

 # Customize
 You can create your own Addit'87 database by customizing the _main menu_, _submenu_ and _content_.

-- Open data.json, modify Menu and Label values under Items.
+- data.json contains the data.
 Use a text editor with JSON and UTF-8 support.

 In the JSON structure:
 - Menu : Defines the title of each main menu